Section 7: Child Protection Conferences

 - Any recommendations they wish to make in relation to future safeguarding of the child and promotion of their welfare.

+Where decisions are being made about more than one child in a family the report should consider the safeguarding needs of each child.
 The report should make clear which children are the subject of the conference, whilst also addressing any known needs and circumstances for all children in the household.

 It should be noted that all reports will be distributed with the record of the Conference to agencies involved and to the parents.
 Exceptionally certain reports or part of reports may not be circulated.